hdShang/arxiv-daily/docs/cs-CL/2025-05-30/papers/250524423v1-mmaffben-a-multilingual-and-multimodal-affective-analysis-benchmark-.md

 ---
 layout: default
-title: MMAFFBen: A Multilingual and Multimodal Affective Analysis Benchmark for Evaluating LLMs and VLMs
+title: "MMAFFBen: A Multilingual and Multimodal Affective Analysis Benchmark for Evaluating LLMs and VLMs"
 ---

 # MMAFFBen: A Multilingual and Multimodal Affective Analysis Benchmark for Evaluating LLMs and VLMs